lyra/embedded-form-glue/README.md

 ### Testing

-To run the e2e tests (testcafe), first build the examples with:
+To run the e2e tests, first build the examples with:

 ```bash
 npm run examples:build
 npm run examples:prepare
 ```

-On a separated thread, initialize the servers with:
+On a separated instance, initialize the servers with:

 ```bash
 npm run examples:serve